-similar requirements, the Senate standing rules must typically be waived by unanimous consent (that is, no Senator objects to a unanimous consent request to waive a rule).21 The new Senate rule, however, incorporates a waiver motion similar to that used under the Budget Act, and allows any Senator to make a motion to waive any of these points of order.
+typically be waived by unanimous consent (that is, no Senator objects to a unanimous consent request to waive a rule).21 Senate Rule XLIV, however, incorporates a waiver motion similar to that used under the Budget Act, and allows any Senator to make a motion to waive any of these points of order.
 An affirmative vote of three-fifths of all Senators (60, if there are no vacancies) is required to adopt the motion.
 Senators may debate the motion for up to one hour, with the time equally divided and controlled by the Majority and Minority Leaders (or their designees).
 These points of order may also be waived if the Majority and Minority Leaders jointly agree that "such a waiver is necessary as a result of a significant disruption to Senate facilities or to the availability of the Internet."22

-The Senate rule restricts appeals of the chair's rulings on these points of order.
+The Senate rule places restrictions on consideration of appeals of the chair's rulings on these points of order.
 Any Senator may appeal the presiding officer's ruling on most Senate rules.
 Such appeals are generally debatable, and debate may be ended by cloture (requiring three-fifths vote of all Senators to adopt the cloture motion) or by a motion to table, which would uphold the chair's ruling.
-The appeal procedure included in the new rule allows only one appeal and limits debate to one hour.
-A majority vote is generally required to overrule the chair's ruling under Senate rules as well as under the new rule.23 It is important to note that while appeals are not uncommon, the Senate rarely overturns the rulings of the presiding officer.24
+The appeal procedure included in Rule XLIV allows only one appeal and limits debate to one hour.
+While a majority vote is generally required to overrule the chair's ruling under Senate rules, appeals of Rule XLIV require a three-fifths vote, the same as a waiver motion.23

 Amendments in the reported bill or offered from the floor that include earmarks are covered under the rule, but the procedures differ.
 Those amendments in the text of the reported bill are subject to the same point of order described above that applies to reported measures.
-Regarding amendments offered from the floor, the rule recommends that the sponsor of an amendment that includes an additional earmark25 ensure, as soon as practicable, that (1) a list of each earmark and (2) the name of any Senator requesting each earmark on the list be printed in the Congressional Record.
+Regarding amendments offered from the floor, the rule recommends that the sponsor of an amendment that includes an additional earmark24 ensure, as soon as practicable, that (1) a list of each earmark and (2) the name of any Senator requesting each earmark on the list be printed in the Congressional Record.
 This includes full-substitute amendments offered from the floor.
-As in the House, amendments between the Houses are not covered under this new rule.
+As in the House, amendments between the Houses are not covered under this rule.